mmul-it/training/Kubernetes-From-Scratch/Containers-Import-Image-From-tar.md

 1. Download and uncompress the tar image named [Containers-Import-Image-From-tar.nginx-saved-container.tar.xz](https://github.com/mmul-it/training/raw/master/Kubernetes-From-Scratch/Containers-Import-Image-From-tar.nginx-saved-container.tar.xz).
-2. *Load* the saved image into the docker registry.
+2. *Load* the saved image into the local docker image archive.
 3. Run a container starting from this image and exposing port `8080`.
 Note what is different from a usual nginx.
 4. Download and uncompress now the tar named [Containers-Import-Image-From-tar.nginx-exported-container.tar.xz](https://github.com/mmul-it/training/raw/master/Kubernetes-From-Scratch/Containers-Import-Image-From-tar.nginx-exported-container.tar.xz).